 Our calendar year 2012 Sky Ranch property taxes (paid in April 2013) were approximately \$90,600.
 As a result of a change in the assessment to agricultural land we anticipate the property taxes for calendar year 2013 will be less.
 The county valuation for property tax assessments of the Sky Ranch property was reduced from approximately \$4.2 million to approximately \$84,000.
-We cannot fully estimate the taxes that will be due, but believe the property taxes for the calendar year 2013 (to be paid in April 2014) will be approximately \$2,000.
-We have previously accrued \$57,600 through November 30, 2013.
-Although we believe this accrual exceeds the amount we will owe, we have kept this accrual until such time as we can determine the actual liability.
+We cannot fully estimate the taxes that will be due, but believe the property taxes for the calendar year 2013 (to be paid in April 2014) are approximately \$3,200.
+We have accrued \$22,700 through February 28, 2014, which exceeds the amount we owe.
+In future periods we will adjust this accrual to approximate actual assessments.